Ambarish-224/End-to-End-Insurance-Premium-Prediction/README.md

 ## Setup

-To install requirement file
+To install the required file
 ```
 pip install -r requirements.txt
 ```

 * Add files to git  `git add .` or  `git add <file_name>`
 * To check the git status  `git status`
-* To check all version maintained by git  `git log`
+* To check all versions maintained by git  `git log`
 * To create version/commit all changes by git  `git commit -m "message"`
-* To send version/changes to github  `git push origin main`
+* To send version/changes to GitHub  `git push origin main`

 <br>